torumakabe/aks-anti-dry-iac/README.md

 2. Azure Resources (Blue/Green): [Terraform dir](./terraform/blue)
 3. Kubernetes Resources (Blue/Green): [Flux helper script](./flux/scripts/blue/bootstrap.sh)

-You can operate Blue/Green independently from step 2.
+You can operate Blue/Green independently from step 2, but always be aware of the context of clusters.

 ### CI